mikrono/tModLoaderWiki_kr_ko/Open-Source-Mods.md

 * [Kalciphoz's RPG Mod](https://github.com/Kalciphoz/kRPG) -- This mod aims to overhaul Terraria by adding RPG elements, and includes a leveling system, an item upgrade system, an elemental damage system, procedurally generated weapons, and much more.
 For more detailed information, see the [wiki](http://krpgmod.wikidot.com/)
 * [Dragon Ball Terraria](https://github.com/NuovaPrime/DBZMOD) -- Adds a custom energy system with some UI elements, a custom damage type, quite a few unique weapons and transformational effects.
 * [Antiaris Mod](https://github.com/zadum4ivii/Antiaris) -- Adds several generated structures, quest system and other content, including bosses, enemies & items.
+* [Qwerty's Bosses and Items](https://github.com/qwerty3-14/QwertysRandomContent) -- Adds a lot of interesting things.
+Has a lot uses of custom npc AIs (including bosses), custom minion/sentry AIs, player layers and more.

 ## Other Mods